What is Green Marketing + How to Build a Strategy

 They consistently work to change the landscape of businesses’ involvement and responsibility in environmental protection, and, through their assistance in fighting climate change, green businesses go beyond their products and services.

-In addition to focusing on sustainability as their core business functions, they:
+In addition to focusing on sustainability as their core business function, they:

 - advocate for sustainable policies